 You can plant rhubarb plants 18 inches apart in a row with enough room between plants to allow you to walk between rows to weed.
 If you are planting in a raised bed, plant them on 18-inch centers to allow the plants to spread.
 You will be getting to weeds from the sides of a raised bed so you don’t need room to walk between the rows.

 In the first year that you plant a new rhubarb bed, don’t harvest any stalks.
-Allow it to send up a flower stalk and grow naturally.
 You can start harvesting rhubarb in the second season from planting.

 How to harvest rhubarb stalks

-To harvest rhubarb, grasp the stalk at the base of the plant and pull up.
-Do not cut the stalks from the plant, but instead pull them out of the root.
+To harvest rhubarb, grasp the stalk at the base of the plant and pull up or twist the stalk at the base to pull it from the crown.
+Do not cut the stalks from the plant, but instead pull them out of the crown.
 This will leave behind a sheath and the stalk will pop out from the root.
-I like to break off the leaves from the stalk and lay them out in the garden under the plants to provide mulch.
+I like to break off the leaves from the stalk, as I’m harvesting, and lay them out in the garden under the plants to provide mulch.
 You’ll find that rhubarb leaves act as a wonderful mulch and inhibit weeds.

 To keep your plant thriving, only harvest ½ to 2/3rds of the longest and thickest stalks at a time.
 New stalks will grow from the root and the stalks you have left will grow thicker and longer.
 Harvesting allows more sunlight to reach the roots, which encourages new growth.

 Around midsummer, or if the plants get water stressed, rhubarb plants will stop growing new stalks.
-The stalks will be thin and feel hollow.
-At this point, stop harvesting, the remaining stocks that the plant has will be needed to feed the root for next year’s harvest.
-You should stop harvesting for the season, mulch for the second time with well-composted manure, and leave the plants to grow naturally for the rest of the season.
+The stalks will be thin and feel limp and hollow.
+This last harvest period varies depending on where you live and the variety of rhubarb you are growing.
+At Joybilee Farm, in zone 3, I get my last harvest of rhubarb in the middle of July.
+When you see that your rhubarb stalks are getting thin and limp, stop harvesting for the season.
+The remaining stocks that the plant has will be needed to feed the root for next year’s harvest.
+The plants benefit from mulch for the second time with well-composted manure, and leave the plants to grow naturally for the rest of the season.
+They do require watering if you are in a drought, to keep the leaves green and feeding the root.
+The plant will pay you back with an abundant harvest in the following year.

 Growing rhubarb seeds